pforret/blog.splashing/_topic/city/chennai.md

 ---
 # Chennai

-Chennai, formerly known as Madras, is the capital city of Tamil Nadu, the southernmost Indian state.
-It is the state's largest city in area and population, and is located on the Coromandel Coast of  the Bay of Bengal.
+Chennai, formerly known as Madras, is the capital city of Tamil Nadu, the southernmost state of  India.
+It is the state's primate city and is located on the Coromandel Coast of the Bay of Bengal.
 According to the 2011 Indian census, Chennai is the sixth-most populous city in India and forms the  fourth-most populous urban agglomeration.
-The Greater Chennai Corporation is the civic body responsible for the city; it is the oldest city  corporation of India, established in 1688—the second oldest in the world after London.
+Incorporated in 1866, the Greater Chennai Corporation is the oldest municipal corporation of India  and the second oldest in the world after London.

 ## Unsplash photos